hk4crprasad/pirobot/README.md

 ## Usage

-1. 🚀 After installation, run the bot:
+1. 🚀 After installation, you can run the bot using:

     ```bash
     pirobot -r